 Animatronics is not a contest

 To be fair, robotics competitions need everyone to follow the same rules.
 These rules can be complex and often seem arbitrary.
 Kids spend a lot of time trying to learn and follow the rules.
 But in animatronics, there are few rules.
-Creativity is less constrained.
+Creativity is less constrained and there is no penalty for helping others succeed with their projects.

 Animatronics Integrates into the Classroom